-CCPA is a Western Association of Schools and Colleges (WASC) accredited school, having completed the Accrediting Commission for Schools (ACS) WASC accreditation process in June 2020, in which CCPA earned a six-year accreditation status through June 2026.
-In June 2020, CCPA also received the approval for a five-year charter renewal through June 2025.
+CCPA is a Western Association of Schools and Colleges (WASC) accredited school, having completed the completion of the Accrediting Commission for Schools (ACS) WASC accreditation process in which CCPA earned a six-year accreditation status through June 2026.
+CCPA also received the approval for a five-year charter renewal through June 2025.